What to Plant in January in the Florida Garden

 Growing Tomatoes year round in Florida

 I always grow tomatoes.
 I always grow more tomatoes than I need.
-However, I also sell the small starter plants at local markets in the spring and always try to find a way to use leftovers.
+Sometimes, I sell the starter plants at local markets in the spring, but we’re thinking of relocating next year, and my focus has been on downsizing my inventory.

-In Zone 10, the goal is to start tomatoes in late December for planting out in late February.
-You can also start them indoors in zones 8 and 9, though you may need to pot them up if your starter cells get crowded.
-You may not be able to plant them outdoors until early or mid-March.
+In Zone 10, you can start tomatoes from late December through January for planting out in late February.
+You can also start them indoors in Zones 9, though you’ may ‘ll need to be prepared to pot them up at least once if they outgrow their starter cells.
+It’s really one of the best arguments for using soil blocks.

 The Everglades seem to make their own arrangements.